Mykola Bazhan: Work for the Soviet government

+Later years

-In 1970 Bazhan was nominated for a Nobel Prize in literature, but he was forced by Soviet authorities to write a letter refusing his candidature.
+In 1970 Bazhan was nominated for the Nobel Prize in literature, but was forced by Soviet authorities to write a letter refusing his candidature.

 From 1957 and until his death, Bazhan was the founding chief editor of the Main Edition of Ukrainian Soviet Encyclopedia publishing.
-The publishing was not completed in his lifetime; the first edition was, however, as the initial Ukrainian Soviet Encyclopedia in 17 volumes was released 1959–1965.
-A second (and final, as events would develop) 12-volume work was released 1977–1985.
+The publishing was not completed in his lifetime; the first edition was, however, released as Ukrainian Soviet Encyclopedia in 17 volumes in 1959–1965.
+A second (and final, as events would develop) 12-volume work was released in 1977–1985.
 The enterprise was additionally responsible for a large number of other major Ukrainian reference works.
 Bazhan also was one of co-authors of the Anthem of the Ukrainian Soviet Socialist Republic.
 He died in Kiev in 1983.

+Personal life and contacts

+In 1926 Bazhan married Ukrainian writer and native of Kiev Halyna Kovalenko.
+They divorced in 1938, and he remarried, to Nina Lauer, shortly thereafter.

 Moisei Fishbein, a notable Ukrainian poet was Bazhan's literary secretary.